CSR and Employee Engagement: CSR Impact on Employees’ Loyalty

 Employers have to think hard about retention and recruitment.
 Many are raising wages, but know they need to offer more than a paycheck.
 How does a company become an employer of choice—a place that people want to join and don’t want to leave?

 One answer is to emphasize corporate social responsibility (CSR).
 How does community philanthropy impact employment choices?
 While its importance varies from individual to individual, as a whole, people feel pretty good about reaching out and helping others.
-And when a company does that, it’s not just saying, but showing that its leadership cares about more than just the bottom line.
+And when a company does that, it’s showing that its leadership cares about more than just the bottom line.

 Invest in Your People

-It demonstrates to employees that their worth to your company is more than just the immediate value of their daily efforts.
+Investing in your team through team building demonstrates to employees that their worth to your company is more than just the immediate value of their daily efforts.
 You’re willing to invest in improving their skills and their work life over the long term.
 You’re paying them not to do their regular jobs for a few hours because you place a priority on team building.
+Team building programs that focus on corporate social responsibility are a great way to not only benefit the outside community but also help employees feel that their time is being spent meaningfully.

 Even more than holiday bonuses or employee surveys, team building programs let individuals know your company really does care about them, by investing in developing their leadership and interpersonal skills, while having fun doing it!

 We all know the statistics about how difficult and expensive it is to retrain someone when a good person leaves your company.
 So, retention is so critical.
-Employee engagement done correctly equates to retention and enthusiasm.
+Employee engagement done correctly equates to retention and enthusiasm, and CSR and employee engagement tend to go hand in hand.

 Incorporating CSR in your team building takes it to a whole different level.
 It’s tremendous when a company is willing to do something charity-related or philanthropic in combination with developing their people.